When you mentally feel like crap and you know you should be feeling on top of the world

 The top floor room is where you get back into dealing with life again because depression has lifted.
 So in this phase, you kick into survival mode because you're trying to prevent depression from attacking you again.

-So you work harder, you criticise yourself to do better and you worry about the things that may jeopardise your carefully crafted plans to achieve your goals.
+So, you make lifestyle changes...
+You do regular exercise...
+You work harder and criticize yourself to do better and you worry about the things that may jeopardize your carefully crafted plans to achieve your goals.

 Essentially all the strategies, kick in and pile pressure on top of you.
 And then once the pressure has been heavy for a while, your mood starts to plummet.